adambard/learnxinyminutes-docs/lua.html.markdown

 --------------------------------------------------------------------------------

 -- A table can have a metatable that gives the table operator-overloadish -- behaviour.
-Later we'll see how metatables support js-prototypey behaviour.
+Later we'll see how metatables support js-prototype behaviour.

 f1 = {a = 1, b = 2}  -- Represents the fraction a/b.
 f2 = {a = 2, b = 3}